MirandaBueno/MirandaBueno/README.md

-## :sunflower: Hola :sunflower:
+## :sunflower: Hi :sunflower:

- :seedling: Soy estudiante de ingenieria en computación
+ :seedling: I'm a computer engineering student

 <!--
 **MirandaBueno/MirandaBueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.